Dr. Virgilio George talks with a patient in an exam room

 We offer a variety of gastrointestinal cancer clinical trials, including trials developed by researchers here at Hollings, industry trials and trials organized by other cancer centers.
 Some trials focus on new therapies, while others test new ideas for supportive care or screening.
 Learn more about clinical trials at Hollings and see our current gastrointestinal cancer clinical trials and trials for specific types of gastrointestinal cancer:

 Hollings is also a member of NRG Oncology and the Alliance for Clinical Trials in Oncology.
 These cooperative groups organize multi-institution cancer clinical trials that happen across the country.
-Through membership in these groups, Hollings is able to offer more diverse clinical trials.
+Through membership in these groups, Hollings is able to offer a wider range of clinical trials.

 Ask your doctor if there is a clinical trial that fits your needs.